Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

 Lower operative risk

-Weight loss of 5–10% before surgery is common and beneficial.
+Pre-operative weight loss of 5–10% is common and beneficial.

 Diet Progression